 Indulge in some retail therapy or simply admire the archicture at Pasaje San Martin, a 1926 French-style Modernist building designed by engineers Ludovig Froude and Edmundo Romero.
 The building primarily functions as a retail complex, but even if you don't plan to shop, it's worth ducking inside the indoor boulevard to see the intricate ceiling of stained glass panels.
 A few provincial shops and eateries are dotted along the strip, but note that opening hours are sometimes more infrequent than may be expected.
-It couldn't be easier to arrange your visit to Pasaje San Martin and many more Mendoza attractions: make an itinerary online using Inspirock's Mendoza tourist route planner.
+Put Pasaje San Martin at the forefront of your travel plans using our Mendoza online route builder .

 Create an itinerary including Pasaje San Martin

 Unable to display map at this time.
 Please try again later.

 Pasaje San Martin Reviews